 Asbestos in the Workplace

-Their nonchalance wasn't caused by a lack of knowledge about the dangers of asbestos.
-As a matter of fact, physicians in the late 1800s were already attributing a rise in pulmonary diseases to asbestos exposure.
-In 1906, the first asbestos-related death was recorded, and by 1928, doctors and research scientists devised the name "asbestosis" for any lung diseases that appeared to be caused by asbestos inhalation.
+People working with asbestos usually did so without taking any safety precautions.
+However, many companies and manufacturers of asbestos products were well aware of the dangers of working with the substance.
+Physicians in the late 1800s were already attributing a rise in pulmonary diseases to asbestos exposure.
+In 1906, the first asbestos-related death was recorded, and by 1928, doctors and research scientists devised the name “asbestosis” for any lung diseases that appeared to be caused by asbestos inhalation.

 In all, the problems with asbestos and asbestos exposure were virtually ignored until the 1970s, when the Environmental Protection Agency issued warnings and, subsequently, some bans on the use of asbestos.
-But it was too late for those who had already been exposed and those who would soon be stricken with asbestos-related diseases.
+For many, however, it was already too late.

 Who Was at Risk in the Workplace?